 The miniature impedance-converter which buffers the moving-magnet motor is supplied power via the signal wires, in much the same way a capacitor microphone is supplied with phantom power.
-By this means, the PHLUX may be fitted to any turntable and arm combination without modifications to the wiring.
+By this means, the PHLUX-II may be fitted to any turntable and arm combination without modifications to the wiring.

 Note that the PHLUX active cartridge is the subject of UK Patent application GB1517805.6